UNODC's technical assistance in the area of prison and penal reform covers three key areas:

 While overcrowding can be temporarily decreased by building new prisons, practice shows that trying to overcome the harmful effects of prison overcrowding through the construction of new prisons does not provide a sustainable solution.
 In addition, building new prisons and maintaining them is expensive, putting pressure on valuable and limited resources.

 Instead, numerous international instruments recommend a rationalization in sentencing policy, including the wider use of non-custodial measures.
 The use of alternatives to imprisonment also reflects a fundamental change in the approach to offenders and their place in society, changing the focus of penitentiary measures from punishment and isolation, to prevention, restorative justice and social reintegration.
-When accompanied by adequate support for offenders, it assists some of the most vulnerable members of society to lead life without having to relapse back into criminal behaviour patterns.

-In many cases, the implementation of penal sanctions and other measures within the community, rather than through a process of isolation from it, are more effective in preventing in reoffending ad therefore also offer a better protection of society from crime.
-Supporting the introduction and implementation of non-custodial sanctions and measures is therefore a key element of UNODC's work in the area of prison and penal reform.
+When accompanied by adequate support for offenders, this change assists some of the most vulnerable members of society to lead life without having to relapse back into criminal behaviour patterns.
+In many cases, the implementation of penal sanctions and other measures within the community, rather than through a process of isolation from it, are more effective in preventing in reoffending and therefore also offer a better protection of society from crime.

 Pre-trial detention is overused in many countries worldwide and has been identified as a main contributor to prison overcrowding.
 In more than 40 countries, the number of pre-trial detainees outnumber the number of convicted prisoners.
 This situation contradicts provisions in international standards, including the Tokyo Rules, which provide that pre-trial detention should only be used as a means of last resort in criminal proceedings, and only when certain conditions are met.